rtomyj/rtomyj/README.md

 #### Languages, Frameworks, etc

 Yes I use all these languages, Frameworks, etc in my repos/orgs 🫠.
-I don't like adding what I use in my current profesional role because this is my personal GH account where I like to have fun 😛.
+I don't like adding what I use in my current professional role because this is my personal GH account where I like to have fun 😛.

 ##### Languages
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)